chef/chef-web-docs/chef_master/source/workflow.rst

 =====================================================
 A pipeline is series of automated and manual quality gates that take software changes from development to delivery.
 The goal of a pipeline is to move changes from your workstation into production quickly and safely.

-Pipelines in Chef Automate have six stages: Verify, Build, Acceptance, Union, Rehearsal, and Delivered.
+Pipelines in Workflow have six stages: Verify, Build, Acceptance, Union, Rehearsal, and Delivered.
 Changes progress from one stage to another by passing a suite of automated tests.
 For the Verify and Acceptance stages, explicit approval by a designated person is required (in addition to the tests).

-Here are the stages of a Chef Automate pipeline.
+Here are the stages of a Workflow pipeline.

 .. image:: ../../images/delivery_partial_workflow.svg
    :width: 600px
    :align: center

 The tests within each stage are organized into phases.
-The stages and the phases are fixed for all pipelines in Chef Automate.
+The stages and the phases are fixed for all pipelines in Workflow.
 However, what happens within any given phase is completely up to you---if you can describe the activity in a Chef recipe, then you can make it happen in a phase.

 The following illustration shows the phases of each pipeline stage.